Speaker Cable Gauge Calculator + Gauge Chart

 I have provided separate charts for Copper and Copper-Clad Aluminum (CCA) because these materials have different electrical conductivity levels.
 Copper offers better conductivity, allowing longer cable runs with less power loss, while CCA is less efficient and requires thicker gauges for the same performance.

-You can visually compare copper versus CCA wire recommendations at a glance and choose the right cable gauge and length for your audio systems.
+You can visually compare copper and CCA wire recommendations quickly and choose the right cable gauge for your audio system.

 Copper Speaker Wire Chart